awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/troubleshooting-envcreate.md

 **Event:** *A Service Role is required in this region\.
 Please add a Service Role option to the environment\.*

 Elastic Beanstalk uses a service role to monitor the resources in your environment and support [managed platform updates](environment-platform-update-managed.md)\.
-See [Managing Elastic Beanstalk Service Roles](iam-servicerole.md) for more information\.
+See [Managing Elastic Beanstalk service roles](iam-servicerole.md) for more information\.